For the Trope Namer website Superdickery.com, go here.

 Chrono Cross starts with a dream sequence in which we see the protagonist, Serge, killing one of his friends.
 Later in the game, we get to actually see the scene come true, but it turns out that one of the villains had managed to switch bodies with Serge.

 Kirby's Adventure (NES) has King Dedede stealing the Star Rod and breaking it into seven pieces to hide all over Dreamland.
-Kirby goes on a Roaring Rampage of Revenge, only to learn that Dedede stole the Rod to keep it from the Nightmare that corrupted the Fountain of Dreams and to protect Dreamland.
-But he decides not to tell Kirby about it.
+Kirby tracks down the pieces of the McGuffin, only to learn that Dedede stole the Rod to keep it from Nightmare who corrupted the Fountain of Dreams and to protect Dreamland.
+But he doesn't explain this to Kirby very well though it doesn't help that Dedede was bathing in the Fountain of Dreams when Kirby arrived making him look especially guilty.

 Bayonetta tends to treat Luka and especially Enzo like garbage.
 But she really does like Luka because he treated her lovingly when she was a little girl named Cereza.